n8design/htwoo/REACT-CHANGELOG.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## 1.2.0 - 2022-July-15

+>In support of HTWOO-CORE v1.2.0

+### GENERAL

+- Updated peerDependency to support larger range of React versions: >=16.13.1 <=17.0.2

+### ATOMS

+- *HOOLabel* - Adds optional `for` property to specify the id of the form element the label should be bound to.

+### MOLECULES

+- *HOOOptionList* - Bug fix `onChange` event was incorrectly surfacing `React.ChangeEventHandler<HTMLInputElement>` - now is a custom event type that returns the key and and checked state.
+- *HOOWebPartTitle* - Bug fix `title` field set as optional.

 ## 1.1.0 - 2022-June-21

 >In support of HTWOO-CORE v1.1.1